opencog/opencog/README.md

 `/examples/pattern-matcher` directories.

-Python is more familiar than scheme (guile) to most programmers, and it offers another way of intrfacing to the atomspace.
+Python is more familiar than scheme (guile) to most programmers, and it offers another way of interfacing to the atomspace.
 See the `/examples/python` directory for how to use python with OpenCog.

 The cogserver provides a network server interface to OpenCog.
 It is